Caerleon Roman Fortress and Baths: Archaeological research

 There are further indications that significant ruins or building survived into the medieval period.
 The vast stone complex of the fortress baths are thought to have been destroyed in the 13th century, and the ditch at 10 Mill Street was identified as still standing open in the Middle Ages.
-An engraving of 1783 shows a crumbling tower and roman stonework.
+An engraving of 1783 shows a crumbling tower and Roman stonework.

-The Antiquarians
+Antiquarians

 Through the 1840s some ad hoc excavations were made, which, along with finds from construction works culminated in the foundation of the Caerleon Antiquarian Association in October 1847, with the twin aims of carrying out excavations and providing a museum to house the finds.
 An early project, possibly even predating the new Association was an excavation of the extramural bathhouse.
 This was alongside the medieval castle motte, within its bailey, on land owned by John Jenkins and it was undertaken by John Edward Lee, who became the secretary and initial driving force of the Association.

 New finds from Lee's excavation along with finds from construction work on a (never completed) railway cutting gave urgency to the idea of a museum.
 An early plan was to lease an old market building owned by Sir Digby Mackworth, 4th Baronet and the first chairman of the Association.
 The building incorporated 4 Roman pillars and when this building was deemed an impracticable location it was demolished and the pillars given for re-use inside a new building on a new site.
-The museum opened to the public in the summer of 1850, to display the recently-found artifacts along with many items donated by the townspeople.
+The museum opened to the public in the summer of 1850, to display the recently found artefacts along with many items donated by the townspeople.
 It would eventually be expanded and become the National Roman Legionary Museum.
 Limited resources and structural difficulties meant all the society's efforts were rapidly taken up with the museum leaving little energy for further archaeological work.